 One of the more entertaining aspects of financial social media is watching hyperbole get passed around like a hot potato.
 Almost every month, there seems to be a new label designed to classify where people supposedly stand in society.

-We already have poor, low income, lower middle class, middle class, DINK, HENRY, upper middle class, mass affluent, Fat FIRE, poor millionaire, and rich.
+We already have poor, low income, lower middle class, middle class, DUPs, HENRY, mass affluent, Fat FIRE, poor millionaire, and rich.

-If there is one thing we love more than earning money, it is categorizing ourselves and others.
+If there is one thing we love in addition to earning money, it is categorizing ourselves and others.
 And if we can categorize others below where we stand, we might feel a little better about our own situation.

 Since 2009, I’ve seen this phenomenon play out repeatedly on Financial Samurai.